-The debtors in this proceeding, Enron Corporation and Enron North America Corporation (together, "Enron" or the "Debtor"), have filed this adversary action seeking to avoid and recover payments made in connection with over-the-counter ("OTC") equity derivatives transactions.
-As momentous and historic as these unprecedented bankruptcy cases are, from the perspective of the global financial community the disposition of this particular adversary proceeding is among the most significant decisions that will be made in the cases.
+The plaintiff in this proceeding, Enron Corporation ("Enron" or the "Debtor"), has filed this adversary action and three related adversary proceedings^{1/} seeking to avoid and recover payments made in connection with over-the-counter ("OTC") equity derivatives transactions.
+As momentous and historic as these unprecedented bankruptcy cases are, from the perspective of the global financial community the dispositions of this and the three related particular adversary proceeding are among the most significant decisions that will be made in the cases.